 - dermatitis herpetiformis (skin rash)

-Celiac disease diagnosis requires a medical review of symptoms.
-Diagnosing the disease may also require a blood test to show elevated levels of certain autoantibodies and a biopsy of tissue from the small intestine to check for damage to the lining, usually performed via endoscopy.
+Celiac disease diagnosis requires a medical evaluation of symptoms.
+This may require a blood test to measure levels of specific autoantibodies and a tissue biopsy from the small intestine to check for damage to the lining, often performed via endoscopy.

-Celiac disease and T1D share a common genetic background found in the human leukocyte antigen (HLA) genotype.
-The presence of HLA class II genes DQ2 and DQ8 are present in 95% of patients with T1D and almost 99% of patients with celiac disease.
-But most people with these high-risk genes do not develop T1D or celiac disease.
+Celiac disease and type 1 diabetes share a common genetic background linked to the human leukocyte antigen (HLA) genotype.
+Approximately 95% of individuals with type 1 diabetes and nearly 99% of those with celiac disease carry the HLA class II genes DQ2 and DQ8.
+However, most people with these high-risk genes do not develop T1D or celiac disease.

 “The reasons why some people with type 1 diabetes develop celiac disease while others do not, despite the common genetic background, is an area of active research,” says Farid Mahmud, MD, from the Hospital for Sick Children in Toronto.
 “The T1D population is also unique when it comes to celiac disease because they are largely asymptomatic.”

-Because of their close genetic relationship, screening for celiac disease is often recommended in T1D patients, regardless of age.
+Because of this close genetic relationship, screening for celiac disease is frequently recommended in people living with T1D, regardless of age.
 “There is often an incorrect perception of celiac disease with type 1 diabetes as a largely pediatric condition,” Mahmud said.
-“In reality, autoimmune comorbidities increase with age, and data from our large screening study showed that adults with T1D had higher celiac disease-seropositivity rates than children.”
+“In reality, autoimmune comorbidities increase with age, and data from our large screening study showed that adults with type 1 diabetes had higher celiac disease-seropositivity rates than children.”

 Autoimmunity Screening for Kids (ASK) Program